Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Analyze product usage

-Product uptake refers to clients buying your product (e.g., purchasing insurance), signing up for a service (e.g., opting into SMS savings reminders), or entering into contract (e.g., opening a savings account).
+Product uptake refers to clients buying the provider’s products and services, signing up for a service (e.g., opting into SMS savings reminders), or entering into contract (e.g., opening a savings account).
 Product usage is different—it refers to actual transactions or interactions between the client and the products/services.
 The distinction is important, because many providers measure product success by uptake alone, measuring for example, the number of clients who purchase optional insurance or the number of savings accounts opened.
-Though uptake is an important measure of product suitability, product usage is a better indicator of how valuable your products are to clients.
+Though uptake is an important measure of product suitability, product usage is a better indicator of how valuable products are to clients.

 Monitor whether and how clients are using the products and services that they have purchased or signed up for—especially savings, insurance, and additional services designed to assist them in managing their finances.
 Transactional data on product usage can give important insights into financial behavior and uncover unmet needs or opportunities and barriers.
-Low usage should prompt your institution to investigate the reasons that clients are not using the products over time.
-Transactional data should be analyzed by demographic and socioeconomic segment as it is unlikely that all segments of your client base will be using products in the same way.
+Low usage should prompt to investigate the reasons that clients are not using the products over time.
+Transactional data should be analyzed by demographic and socioeconomic segment as it is unlikely that all client segments are using products in the same way.

 Segment client data

-Customer segmentation can help divide a heterogeneous market into several smaller, more homogenous markets based on one or more meaningful characteristics.
-Your institution should segment client data for all products, not just credit.
+Client segmentation can help divide a heterogeneous market into several smaller, more homogenous markets based on one or more meaningful characteristics.
+Providers should segment client data for all products, not just credit.
 Segmentation acknowledges that even among the “low income” population segment, peoples’ wants, needs, and behaviors are nuanced.
-Use segmentation to your advantage and to benefit clients.
-Segmentation Variables Table is a menu of possible segmentation variables to use with existing and potential clients.
+The Segmentation Variables Table is a menu of possible segmentation variables to use with existing and potential clients.

 Resources for 3.A.2